bento-platform/bento/docs/object_storage.md

 ## Why object storage?

-Smaller datasets can be stored on disk storage on Bento instances.
+Smaller datasets can easily be stored on disk storage on Bento instances.

 On the other hand, larger datasets in the multi TB range can be more difficult to store on traditional block storage, if not impossible.
+This is where object-storage becomes necessary.

 Object storage solutions like S3 can be used to store any file with an API.
 S3 clusters aim at providing scalability, high availability, low latency and durability.

 This paradigm allows applications to read and write files over the network, thus allowing applications to handle more data than they otherwise could with block storage (disk).

+On top of providing scalable storage, using object-storage makes it easier to deploy applications in general and especially on Kubernetes, since it eliminates the need to manage Persistent Volume Claims in clusters.

 ## S3 compatible services